Skip advert

 Sat-nav, stereo and infotainment

-A new operating system arrives on the new-look screens, and it’s far more premium than the previous generation, but just as easy to navigate.
+The latest operating system seems far more premium than the previous generation, but is just as easy to navigate.
 We’ve found it to be a little delayed in its responses, however, such as when switching between menus.
-The menu shortcuts next to the touchscreen (which larger BMW’s don’t get) are a useful touch.
+The menu shortcuts next to the touchscreen (which larger BMW’s don’t get) are a useful touch to help mitigate the loss of the rotary iDrive controller from the centre console.

 It’s also possible to add a head-up display as part of the ‘Technology Plus Pack’.
 We found the display to be easy to read on the move without being too distracting, and the configurability is pretty good, too.